The Best WordPress Themes for Churches in 2026 (Free + Premium)

 Cons:

-• Less modern-looking than Kadence or Astra since the design leans traditional rather than cutting-edge
+• Less modern-looking than Kadence since the design leans traditional

-• Fewer layout options and customization depth compared to the top-tier multipurpose themes
+• Fewer layout options than top-tier multipurpose themes

 Price: Starts at $49/year.